Error-404-UCD/eXAI/ReadMe.md

 - In models directory create another folder checkpoints
 - Download and extract the datasets in the data folder such that the path would be example, data/Astronomy/galaxies_heic0007b.jpg
 - Make sure that the datasets contain images that store classname_ in it's file name
-- Start the server in the Backend folder
+- Start the server in the Backend folder so that the paths are correctly received in the main file

 ```
 python app/server_launch.py